Darwin (character): World War Hulk

-During the World War Hulk storyline, Darwin was one of the X-Men who heeded the call for help when Hulk came to the X-Mansion.
-While fighting the Hulk, he evolved in order to gain the ability to absorb gamma radiation.
-Darwin attempted to absorb gamma radiation from the Hulk only to find that the Hulk's gamma radiation supply was far more than he could drain.
-His body then determined the best way to confront the Hulk was to not confront the Hulk at all and Darwin gained teleportation powers and promptly teleported himself out of the Hulk's path of destruction: a distance of roughly three states away.
+During the World War Hulk storyline, Darwin is among the X-Men who battle the Hulk.
+He attempts to absorb Hulk's gamma radiation, but is unable to do so and instead teleports several states away.

 Messiah Complex

 Darwin reappeared in Messiah Complex and fought alongside the X-Men against the Marauders, Purifiers, Predator X and Cable.

 Secret Invasion

-Sometime after Messiah Complex, Darwin goes in search of Professor Xavier because he wants to help him.
+Sometime after Messiah Complex, Darwin searches for Professor Xavier because he wants to help him.
 He encounters Longshot, who tries to lead him to the Professor by using his powers.
 Longshot, however is unsure if his powers have been working correctly and tests them out on a group of people which turn on Darwin and attack.
 After a brief fight, Darwin manages to get away and the crowd turns on Longshot.
 Afterward, Longshot meets back up with Darwin and they are attacked by Jazinda and She-Hulk who are trailing after Longshot, who is really a Skrull named Nogor.
 Darwin also develops a crush on Monet.

 Meanwhile, Darwin's father hires X-Factor Investigations to help him find Darwin, supposedly because he feels bad for walking out on him and his mother when he was younger.